 We have also been making other media appearances to advocate for a stronger response from government.

 CT Public Radio – 8/16/2022

-Monkeypox is an evolving situation.
+MPox is an evolving situation.
 Please check back frequently as we update with the latest information.